Reserves Policy

 3.0 Overarching principles

-3.1 Agreed Reserve Levels 2024-25
+3.1 Agreed Reserve Level

 The revenue reserve level of the Trust will be set at a minimum of 9%.
 Trust reserves are fully centralised in order to provide financial stability and to allow Trustees to be agile in the direction of financial resource.
 Schools are expected to set a balanced budget and maintain a balanced break even in year financial position.
+The reserve level was set by the board in December 2024 and is next due for review in December 2025.

 3.2 In year variances from budget